wazuh/wazuh-documentation/source/getting-started/components/wazuh_agent.rst

 .. meta::
   :description:
 The Wazuh agent is one of the components of our solution.
-Learn about its architecture, what are its modules, its communication with the manager, and more.
+Learn about its architecture, modules, and how it communicates with the Wazuh manager.

 .. _wazuh_agent: